 Q. Is it possible to find part-time jobs within Aalto University, or is it easy to find part-time jobs in general? – The University does not offer any regular part-time jobs to the students, and it is not so easy to find a part-time job in the city if you do not speak Finnish.
 Nonetheless, the first year’s study is intensive and full-time, and you are expected to concentrate on studying.

-Q. Are there many international students in the CS master’s degree programme? – It depends on the year and the field (design, architecture, business, real estate).
+Q. Are there many international students in the CS master’s degree programme? – It depends on the year and the field (design, business, chemical engineering).
 Generally, about half of the students are from outside of Finland.
 Currently we have students from about 40 countries.

 Please contact our study coordinator, Naoko Nakagawa, if you have questions regarding application to CS master’s degree programme.